mpoehlmann/hep_examples/README.md

 ## Tutorials
 The ``tutorials`` folder contains step-by-step instructions for items I wanted to include but didn't want to put in the chapter ``jupyter`` notebooks.

+## Repository notes
+This repository uses Python, Julia, and ROOT environments side-by-side.
+The ``environment.yml`` file handles the installation of an anaconda python environment, including the required Python packages.
+It also installs ROOT
+The ``REQUIRE`` file specifies the Julia packa
+The former corresponds , and the latter corresponds to a Julia environment.
+Both kernels will be available to you in a built Binder environment.

 ## TODO
 - **notebooks**